Testinfd/imforwarder/README.md

 4. Create a new web service, select the free plan.
 5. Connect your GitHub repo and deploy ✅.

+**Important for Render environment variables:**
+- In Render Dashboard, go to your service > Environment
+- Add all required environment variables without quotes around the values
+- After adding variables, select "Save and Deploy" to apply changes
+- Environment variables are case-sensitive
+- For any debugging of environment variables, check service logs

 </details>

 <details>